kubernetes/community/CLA.md

 #### 3. Sign the CLA

-Once you select your type of contributor proceed to Sign the CLA and follow the instructions to complete the signing process through DocuSign.
+Once you select the type of contributor, proceed to Sign the CLA and follow the instructions to complete the signing process through DocuSign.

 **Ensure your GitHub e-mail address matches e-mail address used to sign CLA**